pawelmat/Iff2Bpl/README.md

 ### .bpf file (Non-interleaved Planar Data)
 Optional planar format where all rows of each bitplane are grouped together (plane 0 data, then plane 1 data, etc.) rather than interleaved by scanline.
 Useful for certain development workflows or tools that expect this data organization.

+## Bit Doubling (-cd option)

+The `-cd` option creates chunky data where each bit of the 4 least significant bits is expanded to 2 bits by replication.
+This effectively converts 4-bit color values to 8-bit values.
+This is useful with a particular class of C2P routines (up to 16 colours) which require such input.

+Examples:
+- `00000001` becomes `00000011`
+- `00000010` becomes `00001100`
+- `00001101` becomes `11110011`

 ## Technical Details